Voulet–Chanoine Mission: The mission's completion

-Joalland and Meynier remained for some time in Zinder to pacify the area; the sarki Amadou was killed on September 15 during a skirmish, which brought Zinder's territory under full control.
+Joalland and Meynier remained for some time in Zinder to pacify the area; the sarki (king or sultan) Amadou was killed on September 15 during a skirmish, which brought Zinder's territory under full control.
 This freed the two French officers to leave Zinder on October 3 to continue with their reconnaissance.
-They took 170 men and a cannon, while 100 men were left behind to secure the city under the command of the European sergeant Bouthel, who was awaiting the Foureau-Lamy mission that was heading towards Zinder from Algiers across the Sahara, and which arrived in November.
+They took 170 men and a cannon, while 100 men were left behind to secure the city under the command of Sergeant Bouthel, who was awaiting the Foureau-Lamy mission that was heading towards Zinder from Algiers across the Sahara, and which arrived in November.

 In January 1900 Foureau and Lamy left Zinder, moving south-east towards the Komadugu Yobe River.
 They followed this river east to Lake Chad, north around the western and northern shores of the lake and then south along its eastern shore.
 Here they encountered Joalland who had travelled north, up the east side of the lake, to meet them.
 The united expeditions, now under the overall command of Lamy, returned south to Joalland's base camp on the right bank of the Chari River, near where it enters Lake Chad from the south.

 The joint expedition conquered Kousséri in April 1900; shortly afterwards, on April 21, they were joined by a third expedition, the Gentil Mission, that had entered the area from the Congo and been awaiting them for some time in the region of Lake Chad.
 The following day, in the battle of Kousséri, this combined force totally defeated Rabih az-Zubayr's forces, and Rabih was killed in the fight, his empire crumbling with him.
 This event meant that the original expedition had now accomplished all its main aims, that is, surveying the lands of Northern Nigeria and Niger (contributing to a clearer Franco-British delimitation of the colonial borders), uniting with the Foureau-Lamy mission and destroying Rabih's empire, which permitted the institution in September by the French government of the military territory of Chad.

 Having achieved their goals, Joalland and Meynier left Chad and returned to French Sudan and the Niger River by November.
 Joalland, the doctor Henric and the other French officers, due to the military success of the campaign, were able to avoid court-martial.
 Both Joalland and Meynier went on to have successful careers, and become generals.

 Reactions in France

-When, in August 1899, the government made public the atrocities committed by the Voulet's expedition and the murder of Klobb, a storm of indignation arose from the press, and France's claim of a "civilizing mission" in Africa was tarnished, as was the army, whose prestige was already considerably weakened by the Dreyfus Affair.
+When, in August 1899, the government made public the atrocities committed by the Voulet's expedition and the murder of Klobb, a storm of indignation arose from the press, and France's claim of a "civilizing mission" in Africa was tarnished, as was the army, whose prestige was already considerably weakened by the Dreyfus affair.